Royal Wiltshire Yeomanry: El Alamein – Supercharge

 On the night of 1/2 November 1942, the Eighth Army attacked again in the north, with 2nd New Zealand Division in the lead.
 Freyberg placed 151 Brigade on the right and 152 Brigade on the left.
 The aim was to attack directly westwards across the Rahman track, with the infantry leading the night assault and 9th Armoured Brigade (now commanded by Brigadier John C. Currie) again passing through to break the enemy gun line and allow X Corps to break out.
 The assault went to plan except that opposition on the left was heavier than expected which slowed the advance.
 As a result, the advancing tanks were highlighted against the dawn sky in the east and began to be picked off by Axis anti-tank fire.
 The Regiment was in the centre of the 9th Armoured Brigade, and the CO lost touch with both his artillery support and close anti-tank support.
 In the growing light, the B squadron commander (Major M.StJ.V.Gibbs) realised that he was in a ring of enemy anti-tank guns, ahead and to both flanks.
 He gave the order to 'Charge' and B Squadron overran the anti-tank positions, losing some vehicles but destroying the enemy gun line.
-Meanwhile, the 21st Panzer Division was counter-attacking A and C Squadrons and at 4pm the Regiment (now down to four tanks) was withdrawn.
+Meanwhile, the 21st Panzer Division was counter-attacking A and C Squadrons and at 4 pm the regiment (now down to four tanks) was withdrawn.
 The 1st Armoured Division from X Corps were just behind the 9th Armoured Brigade but there were no liaison officers between the units and 1st Armoured did not take the opportunity to push on through the broken Axis gun-line.